FELIPEACASTRO/Finops-Teste/replit.md

 ### Purpose

-Automatically analyze **all 80+ AWS services** across multiple regions and provide AI-powered cost optimization recommendations with implementation steps.
+Automatically analyze **all 83+ AWS services** across multiple regions and provide AI-powered cost optimization recommendations with implementation steps.

+### 🌐 Web Interface

+**NEW!** This project now includes an interactive web interface built with Flask that allows you to:
+- Explore all 83+ AWS services supported
+- View project statistics and architecture
+- See demo cost analysis with realistic recommendations
+- Filter services by category (Compute, Storage, Database, etc.)

+**Access the web interface**: Click on the "Webview" tab in Replit to see the interactive dashboard!

 ### Key Features